owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 subset of the constructs and rules from music theory, and incrementally expand that model to meet our needs.

 Our first step is to define the goals of our project.
-I have asked my musician friends on Facebook what they think is the most important traits of a sight-reading exercise.
+I have asked some of my musician friends what they think is the most important traits of a sight-reading exercise.
 The following is a list based on my own evaluation, and their responses, in order of importance.